assignonward/aosuite/README.md

 Assign Onward

+State: Pre-alpha, non functional, still designing.

-Demonstrating a distributed Promise Of Correctness blockchain recording system.
+Goal: To demonstrate a distributed Promise Of Correctness blockchain recording system.

-Open aoSuite.pro in Qt Creator, with Qt 5.10 or later, to build and run the applications found in the apps folder.
+Quickstart: Open aoSuite.pro in Qt Creator, with Qt 5.10 or later, to build and run the applications found in the apps folder.

-docs/html/index.html is a good place to start reading the whitepapers.
+Documentation: docs/html/index.html is a good place to start reading the whitepapers.